Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Britain needed the backcountry to become stable.
 The backcountry had too much memory, too much terrain, and too much local anger to become stable on command.

-That is when Patrick Ferguson enters stage left.
+That is when Patrick Ferguson enters the story.

 Major Patrick Ferguson Is A Bigger Deal Than You Know